Enlisted (TV series)

 Enlisted is an American sitcom that premiered January 10, 2014, on Fox.
 Fox placed a 13-episode order for the single-camera comedy in May 2013.
 Despite low ratings, the show received many good reviews.

 On March 26, 2014, Fox announced that from April 11, Kitchen Nightmares would be airing in Enlisteds timeslot – effectively removing Enlisted from the schedule after nine episodes had aired.
 On May 7, 2014, Fox canceled the series due to low ratings, but allowed the final four episodes to air in June.
 The entire first season was released on DVD on December 9, 2014.

 Premise

-Three very different brothers, each soldiers in the U.S. Army, find themselves all assigned to the same unit: the fictional A Company, 2nd Battalion, 618th Infantry Regiment, 1st Brigade Combat Team, 18th Infantry Division (Mechanized), at the fictional Fort McGee - named after real-life TSgt Tiffany "Tits" Mcgee, located in Florida.
+Three very different brothers, each soldiers in the U.S. Army, find themselves all assigned to the same unit: the fictional A Company, 2nd Battalion, 618th Infantry Regiment, 1st Brigade Combat Team, 18th Infantry Division (Mechanized), at the fictional Fort McGee, located in Florida.
 While the majority of the base's personnel are deployed overseas, the two younger brothers (Derrick and Randy) are assigned to rear detachment – the soldiers left behind to take care of the base.
 The oldest brother, Staff Sergeant Pete Hill, is returned stateside from Afghanistan after punching a superior officer.
 He is assigned to supervise a platoon of misfits that includes his brothers.
 While working together, the brothers are able to renew and strengthen their childhood bonds.